aspiazza/AJISAI/README.md

 ### The what:

-The AJISAI Project can be considered as a framework or a 'Machine Learning Workbench'.
-The project is a way for me to create complex machine/deep learning models to incorporate into web applications in an organized way.
-To achieve this, the folder structure segments the different components involved in machine learning training and testing like training, callbacks, data visualization, testing, and visualization.
-This folder structure also promotes elasticity of the model being built and allows for quick changes on the fly with minimal bugs/affects.
-The command and control folders are called Nucleus files, and they are the files that call other files when being run to train/test a model and output important information.
+The AJISAI Project can be considered to be a framework or 'Machine Learning Workbench'.
+It is a directory structure that separates the different components of the machine learning training, testing, and visualization process all in separate files.
+These files (located in the Pipeline directory) are all called on as needed by a Nucleus file.
+The Nucleus file can be thought of as the command and control file of a project and executes functions and classes from these other .py files.
+Graphs, logs, and other model information are also all outputted to the Model-Graphs&Logs folder to help evaluate the model and view its performance.
+Directories for data extraction and exploration are also present, although they are not necessarily part of the Nucleus pipeline.
+Directories to save trained models are also present for testing and prediction purposes as well as incorporating into ML/DL web applications.
+Using this kind of framework, I can make any kind of machine or deep learning model I want with varying levels of complexity efficiently and professionally.

+The Web Application portion of the AJISAI Project contains all the necessary files need to create a ML/DL web application like a docker file, requirements.txt, html/css files, and API.

 ### Purpose: